The Autographic Kodak—A Triumph of Ingenious Simplicity - July 4, 1914 - Abel's Photographic Weekly

 The preparation of an Autographic Film Cartridge for development and the method of developing it in the kodak film tank is precisely the same as for the regular N. C. film cartridge.

-The result is a negative bearing a facsimile of the memorandum written upon the back of the red paper, developed on its margin or face as the case may be, the writing appearing in the foreground of a vertical picture or on the left side of a horizontal picture.
+the back of the red paper, developed on its margin or face as the case may be, the writing appearing in the foreground of a vertical picture or on the left side of a horizontal picture.

 Autographic film can be used in old style kodaks, and old style film can be used in autographic kodaks, but in order to get autographic results, autographic film must be used in an autographic kodak.
 The auto graphic slot is at the exact point on the camera back occupied by the red window on the old style camera backs.
 Old style film may therefore be used in the autographic kodak by locating the number in the slot instead of through red window.